Annual Reports

 Annual Report 2001

 The Group’s objectives include the promotion of research into all aspects of the history of Building Services Engineering, together with the recording, and where appropriate, the preservation of historically significant systems, equipment and records.
 The Group has a committee which meets four or five times a year.
-The committee members cover a wide range of specialisms, such as HV&AC, Electric Services, Lighting and Public Health.
+The committee members cover a wide range of disciplines, such as HV&AC, Gas & Electric Services, Lighting and Public Health.
 The Science Museum, English Heritage and BSRIA are all represented on the committee.

 The Group has a mailing list of more than 60 addresses in the UK, Europe and USA.